For healthy grass, avoid weed and feed products. Only apply herbicides to areas with weed infestations.

-Gardening Tasks by Month for New Orleans, LA
+Gardening "To Do" Tips by Month for New Orleans, LA

-Add fallen leaves to your compost pile or use for mulch.
+Add leaves and organic material to your compost pile.

 Cut back and remove old flower stalks from your annuals.
 Refertilizer them to encourage one more color before the winter.